 Ram Lady was at least a half-head shorter than herself.
 Prime height for jaw to skull impalement with her lowered horns.

 “You appear surprised.
-Why would I catch you with my miniscule reserves?
-I am named, the same as you.
+I am named, the same as you, and no slouch when it comes to sensing.
 Pray tell, how many others have you casually probed?
-How often have you abused your providence delivered strength for a pastime so dishonorable?”
+How often have you abused your providence-delivered strength for a pastime so dishonorable?”

 Whym flowed.
-It was small, just a trickle of energy, yet its presence stifled her.
-Her breaths came through a filter, hard pressed.
+Minute, though more than enough to stifle Nan’s breath.
 An aroma akin to daisies and cut grass filled the air.
-“Can you not simply ask to see someone’s sigil?!
-Are you addle minded?!”
+“Can you not simply ask to see someone’s sigil?!”
 The woman glowered.
 “Do you even care for the example you lay?!”
-Throughout her spiel, she worked herself up from a stern, measured tone to the verge of shouting.
+Throughout her spiel, she worked herself up from a stern and measured tone to something on the verge of shouting.

-Nan was reminded of a bear rearing up on its hind legs roaring in warning: “See how big and threatening I am?
+Nan was reminded of a bear rearing up on its hind legs, roaring in warning: “See how big and threatening I am?
 Back off.”
 A silly image in retrospect, standing bears usually meant curiosity, not aggression.
-Movies worked to ruin one’s perception, but it fit the situation at hand.
+Movies always got that bit wrong, but it fit the situation at hand.

 Nan bit her tongue.
 She did get the impression of some shape before her “probe” was deflected.
 So it was peeking, not touching?
 Still bad under most contexts.
 She opened her mouth, only to trigger another bout of reprimands.

 “I detest you.
 I detest all of you!
 How arrogant must you be to just… to just- augh!
 Three times, slipper clad feet struck the ground hard enough to jar the bottles of condiments on the table.